zalyoung/gitlab-handbook/content/handbook/solutions-architects/sa-practices/subject-matter-experts/sme-request.md

 #### When to Engage a Product Manager

-Please see [SME Engagement with Product Management](/handbook.gitlab.com/handbook/solutions-architects/sa-practices/subject-matter-experts/sme-engage-pm/)for a full discussion on how SAs, CSMs, and SMEs, should now engage with PMs alongside the SME Program.
+Please see [SME Engagement with Product Management](/handbook.gitlab.com/handbook/solutions-architects/sa-practices/subject-matter-experts/sme-engage-pm/) for a full discussion on how SAs, CSMs, and SMEs should now engage with PMs alongside the SME Program.

-**In summary, you can engage PMs**, as noted in the [Product Management Section of the Handbook](/handbook.gitlab.com/handbook/product/product-management/#requests-for-product-support) , for the following scenarios:
+**In summary, you can engage PMs**, as noted in the [Product Management Section of the Handbook](/handbook.gitlab.com/handbook/product/product-management/#requests-for-product-support), for the following types of topics:

-1. Request for a Roadmap.
+1. Request for a roadmap presentation.
-2. Discussion on the Direct of the Product.
+2. Discussion on the direction of the Product.
-3. Feedback and Questions on Gaps in Functionality
+3. Feedback and questions on identified gaps in functionality.

-4. Request to join a Customer Meeting to discuss for gaps in functionality, roadmaps, or future direction of the product.
+Be sure that you have adequately prepared:

+- During a POV, you should have already triaged the issue with a SME as discussed above.
+This is usually the case assistance is needed on brand new functionality, or there is a need for a bug fix or enhancement.
+- During a customer escalation, you should already have followed the [escalation process](/handbook/product/product-management/#how-do-i-escalate-a-feature-request).

+To request that a PM join a customer meeting in one of the above situations:

 1. Please follow the Product Management process to request a [Customer Call](/handbook/product/product-management/#product-joining-customer-calls)
 2. **NOTE: At no time should an AE, SA, or CSA request that a PM joins a call for tomorrow or the next day, especially just to answer technical questions, or best practices.**  See list of scenarios above where SMEs should be requested instead of a PM.
 3. Do not just simply request a Product Manager to join a call just because the AE insists, or you have not gathered the context or done any extensive discovery beforehand on exactly what the customer needs.
-5. During a POV, and you have already triaged with a SME as discussed above.
-This is usually the case assistance is needed on brand new functionality, or there is a need for a bug fix or enhancement.
-6. During a customer escalation, once the appropriate [escalation process](/handbook/product/product-management/#how-do-i-escalate-a-feature-request) has been followed.

 ### **During Customer calls with a SME**